 Find a different way to say the same thing if it wasn’t understood.
 Try a simpler statement with fewer words.

-Use distraction or fibs if telling the whole truth will upset the person with dementia.
+Use distraction or fibs if telling the whole truth will upset your loved one.
 For example, to answer the question, “Where is my mother?” it may be better to say, “She’s not here right now” instead of “She died 20 years ago.”

 Use repetition as much as necessary.
-Be prepared to say the same things over and over as the person can’t recall them for more than a few minutes at a time.
+Be prepared to say the same things over and over as your loved one’s memory deteriorates.

-Use techniques to attract and maintain the person’s attention.
+Use techniques to attract and maintain your loved one’s attention.
 Smile, make eye contact, use gestures, touch, and other body language.